pra-navi/tp/docs/UserGuide.md

 addPerson n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…
 ```

-{% include admonition.html type="info" title="A person can have any number of tags (including 0)." %}
+{% include admonition.html type="note" title="A person can have any number of tags (including 0)." %}

 Examples: